Unicorn Yoga

 Polar bear theme deep breathing exercise for kids

 Back by popular demand, this polar bear themed self-regulation activity is designed to be used with other polar bear activities here on The OT Toolbox.
 Add this deep breathing activity to others in your toolkit and work on self-regulation skills with deep breathing exercises.
-You can print this free resource off and use it all winter long.
+You can print this free resource off and use it all winter long as a self regulation strategy.

-Be sure to check out our Winter Fine Motor Kit for more polar bear activities and other arctic animal themes.
+Be sure to check out our other deep breathing exercises as well as our Winter Fine Motor Kit for more polar bear activities and other arctic animal themes.

 Polar bear self regulation activity has a polar bear theme deep breathing exercise for kids